Class Mammalia

 Family Equidae

 The position of this taxon in relation to E. francisci is unclear.
-Kurtén and Anderson (1980) cite E. calobatus as the largest of the stilt-legged horses (subgenus Hemionus), whereas E. francisci (E. tau of Kurtén and Anderson) is said to be the smallest of the North American Pleistocene horses (Dalquest 1979).
+Kurtén and Anderson (1980) cite E. calobatus as the largest of the stilt-legged horses, whereas Haringtonhippus francisci is said to be the smallest of the North American Pleistocene horses assuming Equus tau is a synonym (Dalquest 1979).
 Winans (1985) considered E. calobatus to be a junior synonym of E. francisci.
 Vanderhill (1986), in considering Blancan to Irvingtonian specimens from fossil beds revealed by the incision of the Rio Grande Valley, referred material to this taxon, retaining E. calobatus as valid.

 Sites.